braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/get_started/canvas_outlines.md

 ### Customer resources

 You can use Canvases to educate customers on resources.
-For example, for airline businesses, you can create a Canvas that primes customers who have booked for travel in three days by scheduling a weekly email with their flight information and related airport FAQs.
+For example, for airline businesses, you can create a Canvas that primes customers who have booked for travel in three days by scheduling a weekly email with their flight information and related airport FAQ.

 ![]({% image_buster /assets/img_archive/canvas_outline_resource.png %}){: style="max-width:90%;"}